OMC Teacher Training is offered in three formats; Modular, 12-Month Cohort & Master's degree

 - Module 2 (Developing MBCT Teaching Skills) provides opportunities to practice teaching the curriculum with peers.
 You will also learn about the intentions underpinning the various elements of the MBCT course and about the structure and sequence of the curriculum.

-- Module 3 (Buddhist psychology underpinnings and retreat experience) deepens experiential understanding of mindfulness through a 4-day retreat.
-It also includes teaching on the Buddhist psychology underpinnings of MBCT.
+- Module 3 (Retreat experience) deepens experiential understanding of mindfulness through a 4-day retreat.
+It also includes teaching on the Origins of Mindfulness.

 - Module 4 (Further Teaching Skills and Professional Competencies) focuses on further development of teaching skills through continued practice of teaching with peers.
 Professional competencies, including working with groups, conducting orientation and assessment sessions, evaluating the efficacy of the courses you teach, and ethical issues, are also covered.